 skills to assist clients of AIG to achieve the same.
 She received a bachelor's degree in business administration from Fordham University.

 Tricia has 14 years of experience in project and employee management.
 She worked in the biotech field overseeing genetically modified research studies for 13 years and then briefly in the restaurant business in a leading role.
 She brings her logistics knowledge to Avila Institute’s project management team, helping to coordinate the behind-the-scenes efforts of our diverse educational programs.
-Tricia has an AS in Business Management from SUNY Empire State, currently pursuing a BS.
+Tricia has a BS in Business Administration from SUNY Empire State College.

 Sr. Therese is a board-certified administrator in long-term care.
 She has more than 40 years of experience caring for the elderly in the Long-term Care setting.
 Her expertise and sharp eye is a valuable contribution when assisting site visits and reviewing data.